mason-bially/spirit-island-solver/README.md

+## Licensing

+(Eric: I agree to the terms for creating Spirit Island game elements set forth in the FAQ)

-All copyrighted game assets (rendered in code form) are owned by Greater Than Games.
-Other code is licensed under the MPL, copyright Mason Bially.
-This code base is for personal educational use only.
+All game assets (often rendered in code form) are owned by Greater Than Games.
+Other code, as and where makred, is licensed under the MPL, copyright Mason Bially.
+This code base is intended for personal and educational use only.
+I do not intended to use this code commercially it - nor do I intend for others to use it commercially - due to the copyrighted elements and the [poisition of the publisher](https://querki.net/u/darker/spirit-island-faq/#!.9v5ka4u).

 ## AI Approaches